jmcclenon/AWS/IAM.md

 It is good practice to setup Multifactor Authentication on your root account.

-You can create and customize your own password rotation policies from the
+You can create and customize your own password rotation policies from the console.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ2MDMyMjg0MiwtMTU2Mzc2NTg4MywxMj
+eyJoaXN0b3J5IjpbLTE1NjE1OTg2MDMsLTE1NjM3NjU4ODMsMT
-U3NDA0NTA5XX0=
+I1NzQwNDUwOV19
 -->